 The Sydney-based business launched its first collection in 2014 and haven’t looked back since, growing exponentially over the following years.
 The brand became well-known for its Scandi-style, clean-line homeware products made from natural materials.
 Modern design, simplicity and a love of handcrafted objects are the foundations of each ZAKKIA design.

-Deborah is not new to business having owned a highly successful company previously, which she and a partner built up and sold, planning on an early retirement.
+Deborah is not new to business having owned a highly successful company previously, which she and a partner founded, built up and sold, planning on an early retirement.
 During her brief period of retreat Deborah undertook more creative endeavours, including renovating her home, which she found to be personally satisfying and deeply gratifying and despite any challenges, incredibly enjoyable.
 After years of working in the corporate world, she made a pivotal discovery - that she had been holding her innate creativity at bay and that perhaps, it was time to venture forth into business once again, however this time the driving force would be her need to combine business with creativity and therefore build something that was more personally inspiring and ultimately, more rewarding.

 Deborah brings a wealth of experience and articulation to the discipline of good business operations along with a passion for creativity, good Australian design, and a love for zen-simple, artisanal homewares made from natural materials.

 “Over the past 4 years, the brand has built a strong reputation for quality and innovation, and I intend to keep building on that,” says Deborah.
 “My team and I intend to keep evolving and extending the brand, rather than completely changing it, and that is the appropriate strategic move for us.
 While I want to accurately reflect the new ownership, business-knowledge and experience that my skill-set and previous experience bring to the brand, I also want to build on the remarkable trajectory that Sara has achieved with ZAKKIA since its inception and enable opportunities to market the brand in pursuit of new potential for future growth and expansion.”